chainbound/apollo/ROADMAP.md

 - [ ] **v1.1.0-alpha**
   - [ ] Subcommand for getting ABIs from etherscan and the like
+  - [ ] Custom function definitions (like #DEFINE) that can be used elsewhere.
+Could be useful for defining a custom on-chain price method for example.
+It would be executed at the block it gets called at.
+  - [ ] CLI options for
+	- [ ] log parts
+	- [ ] schema path
+	- [ ] output path
   - [ ] Updated `BlockByTimestamp` algo
   - [ ] Updated `SmartFilterLogs` algo
   - [ ] Transaction monitoring